 - 1. Browse to %ProgramData%\Microsoft\Crypto\RSA\MachineKeys. - 2.
 Right-click on the folder and select Properties. - 3.
 Select the Security tab and click the Advanced button. - 4.
-On the Permissions tTab, click the Change permissions button.
+On the Permissions tab, click Change permissions.
 (If you are already running as an administrator, you may not need this step.) - 5.
 On the Permissions Tab, click Add. - 6.
 On the next dialog, click the Select a principal link. - 7.
 In the Enter the object name to select field, type Everyone and click OK. - 8.
 You will see the dialog shown below, select This folder only and Read and Write.